-Provides an introduction to basic issues and current research on growth and development of children within a family context.
+(3 class hrs/wk 3 cr) Provides an introduction to basic issues and current research on the topic of the growth and development of children within a family context.
 While concerned with human development through the middle childhood years, special emphasis is placed on the early years, including prenatal and infant development.
 The course is presented primarily through lectures, with occasional films and guest speakers.